-This person will be responsible for handling final financial affairs–locating and valuing assets, locating and paying bills, distributing assets, and hiring an attorney and other advisors.
+This person will be responsible for handling final financial affairs – locating and valuing assets, locating and paying bills, distributing assets, and hiring an attorney and other advisers.
 It should be someone who is trustworthy, willing and able to take on the responsibility.

 Deciding who will raise the children if something happens to both parents is often a difficult decision.
 But it is very important, because if the parents do not name a guardian, the court will have to appoint someone without knowing their wishes, the children or other family members.

 Most married couples want their assets to go to the surviving spouse if one of them dies.
 If both parents die and the children are young, they want their assets to be used to care for their children.
 Some assets will transfer automatically to the surviving spouse by beneficiary designations and how title is held.
-However, an estate plan is still needed in the event this spouse becomes disabled or dies, so that the assets can be used to provide for the children.
+However, an estate plan is still needed in the event this spouse becomes disabled or dies, so that the assets can be used to provide for the children and any other issues should arise.